tranthanhnhu/ginvify/ginvify-website-spec.md

 * Build this as ONE reusable core system (see `/components/three/IntelligenceCore.tsx` in Section 6 and 27), not one 3D object per section.
 Sections change the *state* of the core (its shape, node count, connection pattern, color emphasis), not the underlying object.
 * The G shape can be generated from an SVG path of the logo, sampled into a point cloud, and used as one of several "target shapes" the particle system can morph toward (G → sphere/node-cluster → network graph → workflow diagram → G).
-* Keep this effect scoped to Phase 1.
-Do not attempt automation/AI/architecture section states until the core G-dissolve-and-reform loop itself already looks excellent.
+* **Scroll is the source of truth for morph.** Do not rely on a short autoplay intro that shows G for 1–2 seconds and then abandons it.
+Prefer ScrollTrigger scrub (or equivalent) so scrolling down evolves the shape and scrolling up restores the G when returning to the hero.
+A brief optional intro is fine only if it hands off cleanly to scroll control.
+* Keep the core G ⇄ network loop excellent before layering later section states.
+Phase 4 (Experience polish) is explicitly for fixing scroll-scrubbed G behavior if Phase 1 left an intro-only flash.
 * On mobile / reduced-motion, keep the *concept* (G appears, subtly resolves into a simplified static or lightly-animated network) but drop the expensive parts — see Section 22 and 23.

 ---

 # 5B.
 MASCOT — GINVIFY CAT

-Ginvify has a small, quiet mascot: a minimal, geometric cute cat.
-It is a supporting character, not a headline element — the premium/editorial/engineering feel from Section 28 always comes first.
-The mascot exists to add warmth and memorability in a few specific, low-frequency moments, not to make the site feel playful or startup-cute overall.
+Ginvify has a cute geometric cat companion.
+It adds warmth without turning the site into a cartoon brand.
+The premium/editorial/engineering feel from Section 28 always comes first; the cat supports that feel, it does not replace it.

 ### Visual style

-* Not a cartoon, not a plush mascot, not a "SaaS illustration" character.
-It should look like it belongs in the same visual system as the nodes, particles and line-diagrams used elsewhere on the site.
+* Geometric / line-art first, allowed to be **clearly cute** (expressive ears, soft hop, tail motion) while staying in the site's near-black + lime/cyan vocabulary.
-* Constructed as **minimal line-art / low-poly geometry**, built from the same visual vocabulary as the Intelligence Core: thin outlines, small circular "node" joints at key points (ears, paws, tail tip), optional soft glow in the accent colors (`#B7FF3C` lime or `#5CE1E6` cyan) on hover or in dark sections.
+* Constructed from the same visual language as the Intelligence Core: thin outlines, small circular "node" joints (ears, paws, tail tip), optional soft accent glow.
-* Two allowed forms:
+* Two forms:
-  1. **Line-art cat icon** — a simple, cute, geometric outline (sitting pose, tail curled), used as a static or lightly-animated SVG.
+  1. **Companion cat** (Phase 5) — polished SVG (or lightweight canvas/Lottie-equivalent) with idle / walk / jump / scroll-reactive states; always present as a fixed-layer companion.
+  2. **Minimal line-art** — simpler variant for 404 / empty states if the full companion is reduced.
-  2. **Particle cat** — for one special moment only (see "Where it appears" below), the cat can be formed from the same particle system as the G, as a rare easter-egg variant of the signature effect.
-This should be treated as optional/stretch scope, built only after Section 5A's core loop is solid.
+* Optional stretch: a rare particle-cat easter egg formed from the same particle system as the G — only after Section 5A is solid.
-* Color: primarily the site's near-black/charcoal palette with lime or cyan accents.
-Never a separate cartoon color palette (no pink, no bright multicolor).
+* Never a separate candy-colored cartoon palette; never a heavy 3D plush that fights the WebGL Core.

 ### Personality

-Curious, quiet, precise — a small companion to the engineering story, not a talking brand character.
-It does not have a voice, dialogue, or a "personality-driven" role in copy.
-It is a visual signature, similar to how some engineering/dev-tool brands use a small creature as a favicon or empty-state companion (e.g. GitHub's Octocat, Slack's early mascots) without letting it dominate the brand.
+Curious, quiet, precise — a small companion to the engineering story.
+No dialogue, no puns, no "mascot voice" in copy.

-### Where it appears (keep this list short and intentional)
+### Where it appears

-* **404 / error page:** the cat sitting next to a short, calm message (no jokes, no long copy) — this is the primary, safe place for it to show up.
-* **Empty states:** e.g. an empty contact-form confirmation state, or an empty state on an experiments/portfolio filter with no results.
-* **Favicon alternate / footer easter egg:** a tiny static line-art cat icon, small and unobtrusive, e.g. tucked into the footer near the language switch or copyright line — something attentive visitors notice, not something pushed in front of everyone.
-* **Loading micro-state (optional, low priority):** a small looping line-art cat animation (e.g. tail flick, blink) as an alternative/lighter loading indicator on non-critical pages (not the homepage hero, which uses the G-effect from Section 5A).
+* **Persistent companion (Phase 5):** fixed on-screen across all pages/locales (corner placement).
+May pace, hop, or react lightly to scroll/route changes.
+Must not cover primary CTAs; on small screens may minimize or dock.
+* **404 / error page** and **empty states** (Experiments filter empty, contact success) — calm presence.
+* **Footer:** optional tiny static mark near copyright / language (in addition to the floating companion, keep it subtle).

 ### Where it must NOT appear

-* Not in the hero.
+* Not as the primary logo or nav wordmark (static G logotype remains the logo).
-* Not in the main scroll story (Sections 8–13) — it must never compete with or dilute the G → Intelligence Core narrative.
+* Not inside `components/three/` or as a replacement for the G → Intelligence Core narrative.
-* Not on the Services, AI, Automation, Technology, or Engineering sections.
-* Not in the main navigation or as the primary logo.
-* Not accompanied by cutesy copywriting, puns, or a "mascot voice."
-Keep all surrounding text in the same precise, restrained tone as the rest of the site (Section 28).
+* Not accompanied by cutesy marketing copy.

 ### Implementation

-* Build as a standalone, reusable component: `/components/mascot/GinvifyCat.tsx` (SVG line-art, a few animation variants: idle, blink, tail-flick, wave for empty states).
-* Respect `prefers-reduced-motion` — the cat should have a static fallback pose.
-* Treat this as **Phase 2 or later scope** (see Section 31).
-It should never be prioritized over the Hero, the Intelligence Core, or the scroll engine in Phase 1.
+* Components under `/components/mascot/` — e.g. `GinvifyCat.tsx` + `CompanionShell.tsx` (global mount from locale layout in Phase 5).
+* Animation state machine: idle, blink, walk, jump/hop, scroll-react; static fallback for `prefers-reduced-motion`.
+* Meaningful accessible name / description required.
+* **Phase 2** may ship a minimal 404/empty cat. **Phase 5** is the full always-on companion.
+Do not build the floating companion during Phase 4 Experience polish.

 ---